Skip to main content

 2. Apply your changes.

-vcluster create --upgrade VCLUSTER_NAME -n team-x -f vcluster.yaml
+vcluster create --upgrade my-vcluster -n team-x -f vcluster.yaml

 Show real nodes

-1. Modify vcluster.yaml to sync the nodes from the host cluster to the virtual cluster.
+1. Modify vcluster.yaml to sync the Nodes from the Control Plane Cluster to the tenant cluster.

 sync: